dwestvik/netsuite-bfo-pdf/README.md

 # Gotchas
 This example works with custom records we defined that look alot like a sales order.
 So, the template is not a plug and play file.
 But it gives you some examples to 'sift through'.

+Also, this does NOT pass the nlobjConfiguration object found on native Netsuite PDF templates.
+Ths is due to a minor flaw in Netsuite Freemarker interface that only allows you to bind nlobjRecord types.

 # License
 This is free and unencumbered software released into the public domain.